-Our hospital and healthcare facility clients utilize our services to cost-effectively manage shortages in their staff due to a variety of circumstances such as attrition, leave schedules, new unit openings, seasonal patient census variations, the physician and nurse staffing shortage and other short-term, long-term and permanent staffing needs.
-In addition to providing continuity of care and quality patient care, we believe hospitals and healthcare facilities contract with us due to our access to a large national network of skilled temporary and permanent healthcare professionals, our ability to meet their specific staffing needs, our flexible staffing assignment lengths, our reliable and superior customer service, and our ability to provide temporary staffing solutions while we assist the client in filling permanent staffing needs.
+Our hospital and healthcare facility clients utilize our services to cost-effectively manage both short and long-term shortages in their staff due to a variety of circumstances such as a lack of qualified, specialized local healthcare professionals, attrition, leave schedules, new unit openings, seasonal patient census variations and to identify candidates for permanent positions.
+In addition to providing continuity of care and quality patient care, we believe hospitals, healthcare facilities and other clients contract with us due to our access to a large national network of quality temporary and permanent healthcare professionals, our ability to meet their specific staffing needs, our flexible staffing assignment lengths and our reliable and superior customer service.